 A study by the University of Toronto, published in the journal Diabetes Care, shows that adding chia seeds to the diet of a group of type 2 diabetics over a period of three months lowered their blood pressure and dramatically reduced certain inflammation markers that indicate a risk of heart disease.

 What did these seeds come from?

 Chia seed comes from the chia herb, a member of the mint family that is also known as salvia hispanica.
 Grown by the Aztecs, it is still a valuable part of the Mexican and South American diet.
 Chia seed is grown in Mexico, Bolivia, Argentina, Ecuador, Guatemala, and Australia.
-The seeds are a mottled combination of brown, grey, white and black, and they are only around a millimeter in size.
+The seeds are a mottled combination of brown, grey, white and black.
+They are only around a millimeter in size.

 They also contain protein, oil, soluble dietary fiber, and antioxidants such as chlorogenic and caffeic acids, myricetin, quercetin, and kaempferol flavonols.
 The oil made from chia seed contains a high concentration of omega 3 and 6 fatty acids.
 The seeds are gluten-free and contain very little salt.

 Dr. Vuksan, Associate Director of the Clinical Nutrition and Risk Factor Modification Centre at St. Michaels’ Hospital in Toronto states, “You simply don’t see many other ingredients that can do what this seed can.
 You add them to any food, even bad food, and it will improve your health.”
 Here are nine of the health benefits of chia seed: